-All interested parties may attend, but only at their own expense and they must make their own travel arrangements.
+All interested parties may attend, but only at their own expense (NASA funds cannot be used) and they must make their own travel arrangements.
 The purpose of this conference will be to address questions about the proposal process for this AO.
 The preproposal conference will address all those questions received by NASA up to five days in advance of the conference.
-Questions should be addressed to Mr. George Albright at the address given in Section 6.1.2.
+Questions should be addressed to Dr. Jay Bergstralh at the address given in Section 6.1.2.
 Additional questions submitted after this date, including those provided in writing at the conference, may be addressed at the conference only as time permits.
 Anonymity of the authors of questions will be honored.
-A Discovery AO Preproposal Conference Transcript, including answers to all questions addressed at the conference and minutes of the conference, will be prepared and mailed approximately two (2) weeks after the conference to attendees, to those submitting letters of intent (see Section 6.1.4), and to anyone who submits a request for this document to Mr. George Albright via fax or electronic mail.
+A Discovery AO Preproposal Conference Transcript, including answers to all questions addressed at the conference and minutes of the conference, will be prepared and mailed approximately two (2) weeks after the conference to attendees, to those submitting notices of intent (see Section 6.1.4), and to anyone who submits a request for this document to Dr. Jay Bergstralh via fax or electronic mail.